PB-421/Helldivers2_Front_VUE/README.md

 - **Freedom's Enemies**: Learn about the various enemies of Freedom, their behavior, and how to face them.
 - **Smooth Interface**: Built with Vue.js, providing a fast and enjoyable user experience.
 - **Dynamic Animations**: GSAP is used to create interactive animations that enhance the web interface.
+- **Live Status of Galactic War**: See the current state of the war by looking at the **Major Orders** or by looking at the galactic map to see the liberation process of each planet

 ## Technologies Used